plmqaz-bot/wholeren/README.md

 make a service to generally handle all forbidden requests, query errors,  redirect to appropriate page and return correct format --Stage 3. --DONE

 price of service is based on serviceType and the current school type.

+collection initialize (models,options), not (options)

+so is model

+extending view, instance variables should not be object.

 chagne one contract field, other service should also update --Sync subscribe and stuff, later